Too much period language in a historical novel?

 Do you have a historical novel in need of a critique?

-I’m currently offering a special deal on an opening chapters edit.
+One of my developmental editing services is an opening chapters edit.
 Contact me for a quote since you can opt for a custom word count.
 This developmental edit is detailed.
 It includes an editorial letter, plus track commenting in the margins of your manuscript.
 I read your manuscript several times, which allows me to dig deeper into the writing, characterisation, and plot.
 I’m also available for follow-up email feedback.
-You can email me at firstname.lastname@example.org.
+You can email me at email@example.com.